kinerik/pyrogram/README.rst

 -   **Easy to use**: You can easily install Pyrogram using pip and start building your app right away.
 -   **High-level**: The low-level details of MTProto are abstracted and automatically handled.
 -   **Fast**: Crypto parts are boosted up by TgCrypto_, a high-performance library written in pure C.
+-   **Fully asynchronous**: Pyrogram delivers extra performance while using a single thread only.
--   **Updated** to the latest Telegram API version, currently Layer 76 running on MTProto 2.0.
+-   **Updated** to the latest Telegram API version, currently Layer 79 running on MTProto 2.0.
 -   **Documented**: Pyrogram API methods are documented and resemble the Telegram Bot API.
 -   **Full API**, allowing to execute any advanced action an official client is able to do, and more.

 Requirements
 ------------

--   Python 3.4 or higher.
+-   Python 3.5 or higher.
 -   A `Telegram API key`_.

 Installing